pfdai/volleyExt/README.md

 Extend the function of volley.
 Encapsulation the post method and cache strategy to the volley library.

 ### Features
-Add Post request to the api of volley;
+Add post request to the api of volley;

 Add request to upload bytes array to server;

 Add request to download bytes array from server;

 Add memory cache and disk cache for get image from server;

 ### Usage